jhanley1321/Hanley-LLM/README.md

 # Open-LLM (WIP)
-A flexible multi-propose agentic LLM chatbot suitable for working with data at scale.
+A flexible multi-purpose agentic LLM chatbot suitable for working with data at scale.
-There will be specialized NLP functionality built in, given its incredible performance these tasks.
-Our first focus will be to get this to work as a general chat bot.
+Moving forward, this will be the public-free version of Hanley LLM, which is basically a better-designed version of everyting you'll see here.
+Here, I will mainly just focus on rapid prototyping and getting it to "just work."
+You can use this to get an idea of my basic skill sets with AI, or to learn things yourself.
+If you would like to see Hanley LLM, snippets of it at least, please reach out to me directly.

 # How to use
-simply run the file on the command line for now using main.py
+simply run the file on the command line for now, using main.py
 ```
 python main.py
 ```